-It's the most famous sound in film history, but where did it come from and why does everyone use it?
+It's the most famous sound in film history, but where did the Wilhelm Scream come from and why does everyone use it?

 As you revel in your movie fandom, you decide to watch the original Star Wars trilogy back to back.
 Something about the all three films seems eerily familiar.